SamCreamer/goats/README.md

 - Pull requests welcomed for new sports (must be a new programming language as well)
 - Issues welcomed to debate an existing goat and language
+- Each sports has its own programming language